andyzg/blog.andyzhang.net/published/_posts/2018-07-18-The-Making-of-the-Class-Profile.md

 Afterwards, I removed questions that were too specific or could not be included in the survey (dating life, sex, etc.).
 The latter questions were separated into a second anonymous class survey and is not associated with this class profile.

 ## Designing the survey
-The main challenge with surveying our class was to get a high response rate.
+One of the main challenges was trying to get a high response rate.
+Since the survey involved sharing personal data, students were more likely to be reluctant to respond.
 My goal was to get an 80% response rate, so I made several compromises to the survey:

 - It should take 15 minutes to respond, meaning we had to cut questions.
 - Its responses should not be seen by any students including myself.
 The technicalities are discussed in the section below.